Lingesh-7/NoteForge-AI/README.md

 - Produces unit-wise important questions
 - Exports everything into a formatted PDF

-This system mimics how a **top student prepares notes**, but does it autonomously using LLM agents.
+This system mimics how a **top student prepares notes**, but executes it autonomously using LLM-powered agents.

 ---